Package 'iotables'

 employment_cost_multiplier

-Employment cost effects
+Employment cost multiplier.

-The imported Employment cost multipliers.
+Employment cost effects.

 employment_cost_effects_rank

-The imported ranking of employment cost multipliers.
+Ranking of employment cost effects.

-GVA effects
+GVA multiplier.

-The imported GVA effects.
+GVA effects.

 gva_effects_rank